 As a school, we consistently and fairly promote high standards of behaviour for all, whilst recognising that some children may require additional support in order to achieve and learn well.
-As a school, we do not accept SEND as an excuse for poor behaviour, but will consider whether an individual's needs may contribute to their misbehaviour, making reasonable adjustments as appropriate.
+As a school, we do not use SEND as justification for inappropriate behaviour, but will consider whether an individual's needs may contribute to their misbehaviour, making reasonable adjustments as appropriate.